Tricklebyte/ConfigCore/README.md

 * Test
 * QA

 ## See the [Wiki](https://github.com/Tricklebyte/ConfigCore/wiki) for documentation.

-Sample apis, clients, and complete quickstart solutions are provided for multiple authentication types.
+Sample APIs, clients, and complete quickstart solutions are provided for multiple authentication types.